 - While COVID-19 is often milder in children than adults, in some cases it can progress to severe disease.
 For example, newborns with certain underlying medical conditions are at greater risk for developing severe illness from COVID-19.2,3

 - Adolescents and children above 10 years old transmit the SARS-CoV-2 virus as often as adults and more often than children under 10.
 After the reopening of schools in France, England, Israel, and Chile, a rapid spread of the virus was observed in secondary and high schools, while limited spread was observed in primary schools.11

 - Reported cases of children with COVID-19 associated multisystem inflammatory syndrome (MIS-C) have increased in Europe, North America, Asia, and Latin America.
 Multisystem inflammatory syndrome in children is a condition associated with COVID-19 where organs of the body become inflamed.
 MIS-C can lead to multiple organ failure and long term health effects, most of which are unknown.4

 - Children are disproportionately affected by many of the unanticipated impacts of the pandemic.
-The climate of fear and economic uncertainty impacts children’s health, as parents or family members delay care-seeking for other childhood illnesses.9 Nationwide lockdowns and school closures have had a negative impact on child and adolescent mental health globally.5
+The climate of fear and economic uncertainty impacts children’s health, as parents or family members delay care-seeking for other childhood illnesses and routine vaccinations.9,14 Nationwide lockdowns and school closures have had a negative impact on child and adolescent mental health globally.5

 For more information, IPA and UNICEF have jointly developed a brief on COVID-19 in mothers, children, and adolescents summarizing the most up to date evidence as of June 29, 2020.
 Access the brief on our website here.